affinidi/affinidi-interop-test-service/dev-setup.md

 ## local setup (less preferred)
 This will start the server and SSR (server-side rendered) the demo client
-- start the server and issuer client: `npm run dev`
+- start the server and Demo Web Client: `npm run dev`
 - run tests (if no changes have happened in the code): `ENVIRONMENT=test npm test`
 - run tests (if changes has happened in the service): `npm run build && ENVIRONMENT=test npm test`